Oxford University Women's Lightweight Rowing Club

-Membership

-Membership in the rowing club is open to all female student members of the University who qualify as lightweight.
+Membership of the rowing club was open to all female student members of the university who qualify as lightweight.
 Lightweight rowing for women details a maximum weight of 59 kg per athlete, with an average weight of 57 kg across the crew.
 This is a requirement for competition and for entry into the lightweight squad.

-Facilities and training

-The club trains out of the Fleming Boathouse in Wallingford, alongside the other university squads (OUBC, OUWBC, and OULRC).
-The club also uses the facilities at the university's Iffley Road Sports Centre.
+The club trained out of the Fleming Boathouse in Wallingford, alongside the other university squads.
+The club also used the facilities at the university's Iffley Road Sports Centre.